tdechaize/tools_tde/How config TDM MinGW32 MinGW64 into CodeBlocks.md

 set PATH=%PATHSAV%

-But, it's much easy to use TDM GCC MinGW32 or TDM GCC MinGW64 directly into CB IDE especially with complex C program (many C sources and many subdirectories ...)    -)
+**But, it's much easy to use GCC compiler of MinGW64 included in Red-Panda directly into CB IDE especially with complex C program (many C sources and many subdirectories ...) , and multiple targets by example : main DLL and console program to test this DLL, ...   -)**

+### PS3 : Principal syntax of tools GCC

-PS3 : Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
+Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
 	"-m16" 				Generate i386 16 bits object or executable.
 	"-m32" 				Generate i386 32 bits object or executable.